Junhyung-Kim/optoforce/README.md

 # optoforce
-ROS Package for optofoce force torque sensor with EtherCat Communication (C++).
+ROS Package for optofoce force torque sensor with EtherNet Communication (C++).

 The Project is based on ROS Kinetic version.